 Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Not normally a hazard due to non-volatile nature of product Inhalation of oil droplets or aerosols may cause discomfort and may produce chemical inflammation of the lungs.
 Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
 Skin Contact The liquid may be able to be mixed with fats or oils and may degrease the skin, producing a skin reaction described as non-allergic contact dermatitis.
 The material is unlikely to produce an irritant dermatitis as described in EC Directives.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
 Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
-Chronic There has been some concern that this material can cause cancer or mutations but there is not enough data to make an assessment.
-Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.
-There is limited evidence that, skin contact with this product is more likely to cause a sensitisation reaction in some persons compared to the general population.

-Zero SpatTM Paintable TOXICITY IRRITATION

-Anti-Spatter Not Available Not Available

-Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
+DEOX R60 Food Safe TOXICITY IRRITATION Silicone Fluid Not Available Not Available Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances